mariacardei/mariacardei.github.io/_news/announcement_2.md

 related_posts: false
 ---

 I started a Computer Science PhD program at [University of Virginia](https://www.virginia.edu/) advised by Professor [Afsaneh Doryab](https://www.afsanehdoryab.com/) in the [Human-AI Interaction Lab](https://hai-lab-uva.github.io/).
+I was awarded an NSF NRT Fellowship, along with a Provost Fellowship.